 5.28.3.1 General

 Port number of the DS-TT for the PDU Session is assigned by the UPF during PDU session establishment.
 The port number of the DS-TT port for a PDU Session shall be reported to the SMF from the UPF and further stored at the SMF.
 The SMF provides the DS-TT port number via PCF to the TSN AF or TSCTSF.
-TSN AF or TSCTSF maintains an association between the DS-TT port number and the MAC address (with Ethernet type PDU session) or IP address (with IP type PDU Session) of the UE.
+TSN AF or TSCTSF maintains an association between the DS-TT port number and the DS-TT port MAC address (with Ethernet type PDU session) or IP address (applicable for TSCTSF only, with IP type PDU Session) of the UE.
 If a PDU session for which SMF has reported a DS-TT port number to TSN AF or TSCTSF is released, then SMF informs TSN AF or TSCTSF accordingly.

 NOTE: Port number can refer either to Ethernet port or PTP port.
 In Ethernet type PDU Sessions, it is assumed that the PTP port number is the same as the associated Ethernet port number.